Jack E. White: Honors

 In 1977, White was elected to the Institute of Medicine.
 He was recognized by the American Cancer Society for "outstanding service to the cause of cancer control".
 Howard University awarded its Distinguished Alumni Achievement Award to White in March 1988.

-Personal
+Personal life and death

 White died of cancer in 1988.
 He was survived by his wife, Sara, and five children.